-- (2) If in connection with any an examination of an insurer the commissioner or the commissioner's designee desires to examine an officer, director, or manager who is outside this state, the commissioner or the commissioner's designee may conduct and enforce by all appropriate and available means any examination under oath in any other state or territory of the United States in which an the officer, director, or manager may then presently be is located, to the full extent permitted by the laws of another that state or territory. - (3) If a witness fails to obey a subpoena to appear before the commissioner or the commissioner's designee or refuses to testify or answer any material question or to produce records, books, papers, contracts, or documents when required to do so, the commissioner or the commissioner's designee shall institute proceedings in the district court to compel obedience to the subpoena or other order or to punish the witness for neglect or refusal to obey the summons or other order. - (4) Witness fees and mileage, if claimed, must be allowed the on the same basis as for testimony in a district court.
-Witness fees, mileage, and the actual expenses necessarily incurred in securing attendance of witnesses and their testimony must be itemized and paid by the person being examined if the person is found to have been in violation of the law as to the matter with respect to which the witness was witnesses were subpoenaed. - (5) A person who knowingly fails to attend, answer, and produce records, documents, or other evidence requested by the commissioner or the commissioner's designee, who knowingly fails to give full and truthful information or to answer in writing to any material inquiry of the commissioner or the commissioner's designee, relative to the subject of an examination, investigation, or hearing, or who knowingly fails to appear and testify under oath before the commissioner or the commissioner's designee is subject to the provisions of 33-1-317 and 33-1-318."
+(2) If in connection with any an examination of an insurer the commissioner or the commissioner's designee desires to examine an officer, director, or manager who is outside this state, the commissioner or the commissioner's designee may conduct and enforce by all appropriate and available means any examination under oath in any other state or territory of the United States in which an the officer, director, or manager may then presently be is located, to the full extent permitted by the laws of another that state or territory.

-"33-1-317.
-Penalty imposed by commissioner -- restitution.
-(1) The commissioner may, after having conducted conducting a hearing pursuant to 33-1-701, impose a fine not to exceed the sum of \$25,000 upon a person found to have violated a provision of this code or regulation promulgated by the commissioner, except that the fine imposed upon insurance producers or adjusters may not exceed \$5,000 per for each violation.
-The fine is in addition to all other penalties imposed by the laws of this state and must be collected by the commissioner in the name of the state of Montana.
-Imposition of a fine under this section is an order from which an appeal may be taken, pursuant to the provisions of 33-1-711.

-(2) The commissioner may, after conducting a hearing pursuant to 33-1-701, require a person found to be in violation of [section 1] to make restitution for all financial losses sustained by any person as a result of the violation.
-The commissioner may further require a person found to have violated a provision of [section 1] to pay 10% annual interest on the amount of restitution from the date of violation."
+(3) If a witness fails to obey a subpoena to appear before the commissioner or the commissioner's designee or refuses to testify or answer any material question or to produce records, books, papers, contracts, or documents when required to do so, the commissioner or the commissioner's designee shall institute proceedings in the district court to compel obedience to the subpoena or other order or to punish the witness for neglect or refusal to obey the summons or other order.

+(4) Witness fees and mileage, if claimed, must be allowed on the same basis as for testimony in a district court.
+Witness fees, mileage, and the actual expenses necessarily incurred in securing attendance of witnesses and their testimony must be itemized and paid by the person being examined if the person is found to have been in violation of the law as to the matter with respect to which the witness was witnesses were subpoenaed.

+(5) A person who knowingly fails to attend, answer, and produce records, documents, or other evidence requested by the commissioner or the commissioner's designee, who knowingly fails to give full and truthful information or to answer in writing to any material inquiry of the commissioner or the commissioner's designee relative to the subject of an examination, investigation, or hearing, or who knowingly fails to appear and testify under oath before the commissioner or the commissioner's designee is subject to the provisions of 33-1-317 and 33-1-318."

 "33-1-318.
 Injunctions and other remedies.
-(1) Whenever it appears to the commissioner that a person has engaged in or is about to engage in an act or practice constituting a violation of 33-1-501; 33-14-201; chapters 2, 16 through 18, and 30 of this title; or part 4 of chapter 25 of this title; this code or any rule or order issued under this code, he the commissioner may:
+(1) Whenever it appears to the commissioner that a person has engaged in or is about to engage in an act or practice constituting a violation of 33-1-107, 33-1-501;33-1-1302, 33-14-201; chapters 2, 16 through 18, and 30 of this title; part 13 of chapter 20 of this title, or part 4 of chapter 25 of this title; or any rule or order issued under this code, he the commissioner may: